Database Tables, Rows, and Columns Explained

 | 3 | Rishi | rishi@gmail.com | 22 |

-- Each column stores a specific type of data
+- Each column is a particular type of data.

 - Each row stores one student record